SingleTiger90/Tiger-Delta-AI-Safety/README.md

 > — Heinrich Heine

 **Delta Tiger** is not a firewall.
-It is a **living digital immune system** — a bio-mimetic autonomous defense engine.
+It is a **living digital immune system** — a bio-inspired autonomous defense engine.

-It implements the **Empty Fort Strategy**: the attacker expends all energy breaching walls built from their own force — only to find nothing inside.
+It implements the **Empty Fortress** strategy: the attacker expends all energy breaching walls built from their own force — only to find nothing inside.

 ## Core Philosophy
 - Attack is not blocked — it is **transformed into system fuel**.